pierre-bourguet/3-tag-rna-seq/README.md

 ```

 ## DESeq2
-One can control outliers to remove after a first analysis (e.g. : samples with low read counts).
-One can also test the influence of different samples on the DESeq2 outcome by excluding samples based on string patterns.
-One can control the type of annotations analyzed by modifying the DESeq2 environment file, where default includes protein-coding genes and transposable elements.
+A standard analysis of differentially expressed genes (DEGs).
+You can remove outliers (e.g. : samples with low read counts), or even exclude all samples matching a string pattern, to test the influence of some samples on the DESeq2 outcome.
+By default, the analysis focuses on protein-coding genes and transposable elements, but you can control this by modifying the DESeq2 environment file.

 - Prepare a DESeq2 sample_list file to describe your experiment design.
 Examples in:
 ```